thunderbird/thunderbird-android/docs/engineering/technical-designs/README.md

 1. **Proposed**: The technical design is being written or reviewed.
 2. **Accepted**: The design has been accepted as the implementation target.
+3. **Rejected**: The design has been rejected.
-3. **Superseded**: The design has been replaced by another technical design, RFC, or ADR.
+4. **Obsolete**: The design has been replaced by another technical design, RFC, or ADR, or is outdated because the underlying functionality or dependency no longer exists.

 Each technical design will have a status indicating its current life-cycle stage.
 A technical design can be updated over time, either to change the status or to add more information.